maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 value for round 1, step 0.

-Because this is a forced true step, this supermajority of true auxililay values is enough to make true the decided value for b's meta-election.
+Because this is a forced true step, this supermajority of true auxiliary values is enough to make true the decided value for b's meta-election.